runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-WPF is integrated INotifyDataErrorInfo interface.
+WPF is integrated with `INotifyDataErrorInfo` interface.
 See below.

 ![WPF Validation](./images/wpf-validation.png)

 ### Handling validation errors

-Another platform can't display error messages from the INofityDataErrorInfo interface.
+Another platform can't display error messages from the `INofityDataErrorInfo` interface.
-ReactiveProperty class have some properties for handling validation errors.
+`ReactiveProperty` class have some properties for handling validation errors.

 A first property is `ObserveErrorChanged`.
 This type is `IObservable<IEnumerable>`.
-You can convert to an error message from IEnumerable.
+You can convert to an error message from `IEnumerable`.
 See below.

 ```csharp
 class ViewModel